Brisbane Roar FC: Postecoglou era (2009–2012)

 Ange Postecoglou arrived mid-season armed with the task of picking up the pieces of a season in tatters.
 Postecoglou's first season ended as the worst in the club's short history, finishing second from the bottom.
 Postecoglou completed a turn-around in the 2010–11 season.
 He made wholesale changes to the squad, commencing with the replacement of the "old-guard" of Charlie Miller, Craig Moore and Danny Tiatto and brought in his own squad which was a mixture of youth and talented experience.
-Under his brand of possession/attacking soccer, he led the team to win the club's inaugural premiership and go on to complete the club's first Double by also wrapping up the championship in a memorable 2011 A-League Grand Final in front of a then club record 50,168 supporters.
-The club went on an Australian sporting record 36-match unbeaten run which commenced in the 2010–11 season and ran through to the 2011–12 season.
+Under his brand of possession/attacking soccer, he led the team to win the club's inaugural premiership and go on to complete the club's first Double by also wrapping up the championship in the 2011 A-League Grand Final in front of a then-club-record 50,168 supporters.
+The club went on an Australian sporting record 36-match unbeaten run, which commenced in the 2010–11 season and ran through to the 2011–12 season.
 After much speculation on his future at the club, it was reported that Postecoglou had signed a three-year contract extension.

 With such a successful season behind him, there was much talk as to whether the Roar could equal or better that in the 2011–12 season.
 Their title credentials were in doubt when the club went on a club-record worst losing streak of five matches immediately following the ending of their record 36-match unbeaten streak.
 Postecoglou remained steadfast in the club's philosophy and the club went on to record just one loss in the last 14 games of the regular season to finish league runners-up.
 Unable to retain the Premiers Plate, Postecoglou led the club to back-to-back championships in the 2012 A-League Grand Final in front of a club-record 50,344 supporters.
 Postecoglou also led the Roar's initial foray into the 2012 Asian Champions League as reward for their success in the previous season.
 Success was mixed, picking up two draws from four matches.

 On 24 April 2012, Postecoglou left the club by way of mutual consent, citing a desire to seek "a new challenge".
-Ange leaves the club as the most successful manager in the club's history.
+He left the club as the most successful manager in the club's history.
 On 26 April 2012, it was reported that Postecoglou did not, in fact, sign a new contract at the conclusion of the 2010–11 season due to the uncertainty around the club's ownership at the time.
 That allowed his original two-year contract with the club to expire at the conclusion of the 2011–12 season and leave to join Melbourne Victory without the Victory needing to pay out his "contract" with the Roar.